-In Part 1 we look at Steps 1 and 2 with our primary emphasis on the approaches to setting an initial price.
+In Part 1, we look at steps 1 and 2 with our primary emphasis on the approaches to setting an initial price.
 We will continue our price discussion in the Setting Price: Part 2 Tutorial with steps 3, 4 and 5 that focus on adjustments to the initial price and payment options.

 Steps in the Price Setting Process

 We view price setting as a series of decisions the marketer makes in order to determine the price direct and indirect customers pay to acquire the product.
 Direct customers are those who purchase products directly from the marketer.
 For example, consider the direct pricing decisions that take place when a high-end fashion company launches a new product line:

-- Publisher of the book must decide at what price they will charge their immediate customers in the channel of distribution such as online booksellers (e.g., Amazon.com).
+- The fashion company must decide at what price they will charge their immediate customers in the channel of distribution, such as a boutique clothing stores.

-- Booksellers must decide at what price they will sell the book to their immediate customers which are typically final consumers (e.g., website shopper).
+- The boutique clothing stores must decide at what price they will sell the the fashion line to their immediate customers, which are typically final consumers (e.g., retail shoppers).

-As we see with the bookseller example, many companies also sell indirectly to the final customer through a network of resellers such as retailers.
-For marketers selling through resellers the pricing decision is complicated by resellers’ need to earn a profit and the marketer’s need to have some control over the product’s price to the final customer.
-In these cases setting price involves more than only worrying about what the direct customer is willing pay since the marketer must also evaluate pricing their direct customers will change to indirect customers (e.g., resellers’ customers).
-Clearly sales can be dramatically different than what the marketer forecasts if the selling price to the final customer differs significantly from what the marketer expects.
-For instance, if the marketing organization has forecasted to sell 1,000,000 novels if the price to the final customer is one price and resellers decide to raise the price 25% higher than that price the marketer’s sales may be much lower then forecasted.
+As we see with the fashion company example, many organizations sell indirectly to the final customer through a network of resellers, such as retailers.
+For marketers selling through resellers, the pricing decision is complicated by resellers’ need to earn a profit and the marketer’s need to have some control over the product’s price to the final customer.
+In these cases, setting price involves more than just worrying about what the direct customer is willing pay.
+The marketer must also evaluate pricing their direct customers will change to indirect customers (e.g., retail shoppers).
+Clearly, sales can be dramatically different than what the marketer forecasts if the selling price to the final customer differs significantly from what the marketer expects.
+For instance, if the marketing organization has forecast to sell 100,000 units if the price to the final customer is one price and resellers decide to raise the price 25% higher then the expected price, then the marketer’s sales may be much lower than forecast.